Acovid/chat-app/README.md

    * Bottom middle: input field for your message
    * Bottom right: button to share your location with all participants.
 This will send them the link to your location in Google Maps.

+## Deploying the app locally

+1. Download and install [node.js](https://nodejs.org/en/download/) on your computer.
+2. Download and unpack this repo.
+3. Change current directory to directory with this repo.
+4. Install all required node packages with command `npm install`
+5. Start the app with command `npm start`
+6. Open the app by typing in your web browser: `localhost:3000`

 ## Quick deployment to cloud using IBM Cloud

+1. Do first four steps from previous section.
-1. Login to IBM Cloud with command `ibmcloud login`.
+2. Login to IBM Cloud with command
+   `ibmcloud login`
    * Provide your IBM Cloud account data: email and password.
    * Select the region, for example **eu-de** for Germany
-2. Connect to your IBM Cloud organisation and work space by typing in `ibmcloud target -o <your_organization -s <your_space>`
+3. Connect to your IBM Cloud organisation and work space by typing in `ibmcloud target -o <your_organization -s <your_space>`
-3. Edit the file **manifest.yml** to contain a unique application name, for example chat-app-yourname
+4. Edit the file **manifest.yml** to provide your unique application name, for example *chat-app-yourname*
-4. Deploy the app with this command `ibmcloud app push`.
+5. Deploy the app with command
+   `ibmcloud app push`
     The deployment data will be read from the manifest.yml.

 ## Deploy the app as a Docker container

-You can get the Docker image with this app in one of two ways:
+You can get the Docker image for this app in one of two ways:
-   *  From Docker hub, pull the image **acovid/chat-app**
+   *  In [Docker hub](https://hub.docker.com), pull the image **acovid/chat-app**
-   *  Build your own image using Dockerfile
+   *  Build your own image using Dockerfile (see instructions below)

 1. Building your own Docker image:
    * download this git repo
    * in your terminal/command line, unzip the repo
-   * change directory to directory with your repo
+   * change current directory to directory with this repo
-   * delete directory node_modules, you don't need it in your image
+   * delete the *node_modules* directory, you don't need it in your image
    * type in: `docker build -t <your_app_name>:1 .` (Do not forget the dot at the end).

 2. Run the container with your app locally: `docker run -d -p <your_port>:3000 chat-app:1`